The operator theory contributes in different ways to a range of practical and theoretical questions in science.

 Challenge

-For several reasons, the organism concept suffers from long-lasting definition problems.
-Firstly, the definition must cover organisms of different complexity, from bacteria to multicellular animals.
-Secondly, different groupings of cells are viewed as multicellular organisms, even though some groups consist of loosely bound cells (the slug of a slime-mold) while in other groups the cells are connected more tightly through plasma channels.
-Thirdly, there is no clarity whether or not cells in a eukaryotic cell, or in a multicellular organism are bodyparts or organisms.
-Fourthly, when working definitions are used to select organisms, and these are used as a basis for a general definition, one neither has certainty that all organisms selected are organisms, nor does one have certainty that no organisms are kept outside the selection.
+The concept of organism suffers from persistent definitional problems for several reasons.
+First, the definition has to cover organisms of varying complexity, from bacteria to multicellular animals.
+Second, different groups of cells are considered to be multicellular organisms, even though some groups consist of loosely bound cells (e.g. the snail of a slime mould), while in other groups the cells are more tightly bound by plasma bridges.
+Thirdly, it is not clear whether cells in a eukaryotic cell or in a multicellular organism are body parts or organisms.
+Fourth, when working definitions are used to select organisms and these are used as the basis for a general definition, there is no certainty that all the organisms selected are organisms, nor is there certainty that no organisms are left out of the selection.

 Contribution by OT

-The scaffold of the operator hierarchy allows a definition of the organism concept in the following way: “Any operator that is at least as complex as the cell classifies as an organism”.
-The kinds of operators that classify as organisms are: bacteria, eukaryotic cells, bacterial multicellulars, eukaryotic multicellulars, and eukaryotic multicellulars with a neural network, and in the future, technical organisms.
-Secondly, the OT demands that a multicellular organism has plasma connections between its cells.
-Consequently, a group of attached cells such as the slug of a slime-mold is viewed as a pluricellular organization.
-Thirdly, the OT uses the name organism only for the top level dual closure.
-This implies that a cell in a multicellular organism counts as a part of the organisms, not as a separate organism.
+The operator hierarchy can be used to define the organism concept in the following way: “Any operator that is at least as complex as the cell classifies as an organism”.
+The types of operators that are classified as organisms are: bacteria, eukaryotic cells, bacterial multicellulars, eukaryotic multicellulars and eukaryotic multicellulars with a neural network, and in the future, technical organisms.
+When talking about multicellular organisms, the OT requires them to have plasma connections between their cells.
+Consequently, a group of genetically different, attached cells, such as those that form the slug of a slime mould, is regarded as a pluricellular organisation.
+When speaking of organisms, the OT uses the name organism only for the highest level of dual closure.
+This means that a cell in a multicellular organism is considered to be part of the organisms, not a separate organism.

 Challenge

-The term life is an umbrella term, that has many meanings.
-Finding a single definition is no longer possible because different meanings refer to non-overlapping logical kinds.
-Given these considerations, life must be defined in the context where it is used.
-A major context for the term life is biology.
-In biology life is a fundamental concept.
-Yet, even in biology there is no unanimity about a definition.
-Some even say that because of the continuing failure to define life in a stringent way, scientists should stop trying.
+The term life is an umbrella term that has many meanings in different contexts.
+These refer to non-overlapping logical types.
+For this reason it is no longer possible to find a single definition.
+Given these considerations, life currently has different definitions in each context in which it is used.
+An important context for the concept of life is biology.
+In biology, life is a fundamental concept.
+But even in biology there is no agreement on a definition.
+Some even say that because of the continuing failure to define life in a rigorous way, scientists should stop trying.

 Contribution by OT